mdancho84/mdancho84.github.io/_posts/2020-12-03-docker-for-data-science-rep.md

 # Data Science Technology Trends

 A year ago I wrote about technologies Data Scientists should focus on based on industry trends.
 Moving into 2021, **these trends remain clear** - Organizations want ***Data Science, Cloud, and Apps***.
-Here's what's happening and how <strong>Docker</strong> plays a part in the essential skills of 2020 through 20201 and beyond.
+Here's what's happening and how <strong>Docker</strong> plays a part in the essential skills of 2020-2021 and beyond.

 #### Articles in Series